 you will not be sent invoices for annual Certificates of Registration

 you can still log on as an architect

 your name is still visible on the online New Zealand Architects Register, where it is recorded that you are in "Voluntary Suspension".

 You can request a period of voluntary suspension for between 1 - 5 years.
 The request must be made in year blocks, but you can apply to reinstate your registration at any time, you do not need to wait for your period of voluntary suspension to expire.
 You can make multiple requests to enter voluntary suspension within your career but we recommend that you reinstate your registration to undergo your 5 yearly continuing registration competence review.

 Coming out of voluntary suspension

-If you are in voluntary suspension and if less than five years has elapsed since either you were first registered or you last had a five-yearly competence review, you can start practising again at any time.
+If you are in voluntary suspension and less than five years has elapsed since you were either first registered or had your last five-yearly competence review, you can start practising again at any time.
 All that's required is that you contact the NZRAB and pay for a current Annual Certificate of Registration.
-The annual fee is $644.00 (GST included) or $322.00 (GST included) if applying between January and June.
-Once that is done, your registration is reactivated immediately and the Register will show this.
-You can then start practising again.
+Once that is done, your registration will be reinstated and you can start practising again.

 If, however, you are in voluntary suspension and more than five years have elapsed since you were either first registered or had your last continuing registration competence review, the Board must assess that you meet the minimum standards for registration before you can be reinstated to the Register.
 To undertake this assessment you need to submit a Pathway 4 application for formerly NZ registered architects.